 Proposals are limited to maximum 70 pages (Part B).
 Evaluators will not consider any additional pages.
+Shorter proposals are welcome.

 You may be asked at a later stage for further documents (for legal entity validation, financial capacity check, bank account validation, etc).